Korey Lee Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- In his most recent time out on Saturday against the Boston Red Sox, the right-hander tossed eight innings, allowing two earned runs while surrendering four hits.
+- His last appearance was on Tuesday against the Chicago White Sox, when the righty tossed five innings, surrendering six earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.